-- The e-learning methodology is appropriate for the particular programme of study. - Expected teleconferences for presentations, discussion and question-answer sessions, and guidance are set. - A specific plan is developed to safeguard and assess the interaction: - among students - between students and teaching staff - between students and study guides/material of study - Training, guidance and support are provided to the students focusing on interaction and the specificities of e-learning. - The process of teaching and learning supports students' individual and social development. - The process of teaching and learning is flexible, considers different modes of e-learning delivery, where appropriate, uses a variety of pedagogical methods and facilitates the achievement of planned learning outcomes. - Students are encouraged to take an active role in creating the e-learning process. - The implementation of student-centered learning and teaching encourages a sense of autonomy in the learner, while ensuring adequate guidance and support from the teacher. - Teaching methods, tools and material used in teaching are modern, effective, support the use of modern educational technologies and are regularly updated. - Mutual respect within the learner-teacher relationship is promoted. - The implementation of student-centred learning and teaching respects and attends to the diversity of students and their needs, enabling flexible learning paths. - Appropriate procedures for dealing with students' complaints regarding the process of teaching and learning are set.
+- The process of teaching and learning supports students' individual and social development. - The process of teaching and learning is flexible, considers different modes of delivery, where appropriate, uses a variety of pedagogical methods and facilitates the achievement of planned learning outcomes. - Students are encouraged to take an active role in creating the learning process. - The implementation of student-centered learning and teaching encourages a sense of autonomy in the learner, while ensuring adequate guidance and support from the teacher. - Teaching methods, tools and material used in teaching are modern, effective, support the use of modern educational technologies and are regularly updated. - Mutual respect within the learner-teacher relationship is promoted. - The implementation of student-centred learning and teaching respects and attends to the diversity of students and their needs, enabling flexible learning paths. - Appropriate procedures for dealing with students' complaints regarding the process of teaching and learning are set.